sjc5/kiruna/README.md

 }
 ```

 If you leave your browser open and your dev server running, you should see the changes reflected in your browser nearly instantly via hot CSS reloading.
 Notice that the CSS above is being inlined into your document head.
-This is because it is in the `styles/critical` directory.
+This is because your `CriticalCSSFile` config option is set to `./critical.css`.

 ---

 ### Edit normal CSS

 Now let's make sure your normal stylesheet is also working.
-Copy this into your `styles/normal/main.css` file:
+Copy this into your `main.css` file:

 ```css
 h1 {